 How to get there

 From Naxos I took the ferry to Folegandros but if you do, always make sure you check the ferry times before planning your trip.
-My ferry stopped at about 3 different islands before arriving in Folegandros and by that time it was evening and I missed a whole day.
+My ferry stopped at about 3 different islands before arriving in Folegandros and this resulted me arriving in the evening so I missed a whole day.
 When you arrive in Folegandros, you can take a public bus to the village which cost about 1.80 euro’s per person and takes you there in less than 15 min.

 Where to stay